BWU-Project-2024/bruktglede/docs/Setup.md

 5. Link the codebase to vercel with `vercel link`.
 6. Add the vercel .env database variables `vercel env pull .env.development.local`.
 This will download all neccessary .env variables needed.
 7. Run next app on local host with `yarn dev`.

+## Domain

+The aplication is available at `https://bruktglede.vercel.app/`